Beabir/TaskModule4_MNER/README.md

 # TaskModule4_MNER
 # Deliverables

 Problem and dataset description

-Approaches taken - Contrast transformer based approaches with other NN or traditional approaches.
+Approaches taken - Contrast transformer based approaches with other NN or traditional approaches

 Results and Evaluations

 Discussion

 Limitations of Approach